 Why did Jesus wash the feet of His disciples?

-To give them a proof of His sincere love and great humility which they should imitate; to teach them that although free from sin, and not unworthy to receive His most holy body and blood, their feet needed cleansing, that is, that they should be purified from all evil inclinations which defile the heart, and prevent holy Communion from producing fruitful effects in the soul.
+To give them proof of His sincere love and great humility which they should imitate; to teach them that although free from sin, and not unworthy to receive His most holy body and blood, their feet needed cleansing, that is, that they should be purified from all evil inclinations which defile the heart, and prevent holy Communion from producing fruitful effects in the soul.

 Why is it that on this day in each church only one priest says Mass at which the others receive Communion?

-Because on this day Christ alone offered the unbloody Sacrifice and having instituted the Blessed Sacrament, fed with His own hands His disciples with His flesh and blood, it is, therefore, proper that in commemoration of this, the priests in one church should receive the Blessed Sacrament from the hands of one, according to the example of the apostles, but as a sign of the priestly dignity which on this day Christ gave to the apostles and their successors, each priest wears a stole.
+Because on this day Christ alone offered the unbloody Sacrifice and having instituted the Blessed Sacrament, fed with His own hands His disciples with His flesh and blood, it is, therefore, proper that in commemoration of this, the priests in one church should receive the Blessed Sacrament from the hands of one, according to the example of the apostles.
+Still, as a sign of the priestly dignity on this day Christ gave to the apostles and their successors, each priest wears a stole.

 Why art the altars stripped on this day?

 To show that Jesus took off, as it were, at the time of His passion, His divine glory, and yielded Himself up in utter humiliation into the hands of His enemies to be crucified, (Phil.
 2:6, 7) and that at the crucifixion He was forcibly stripped of His garments, which the soldiers divided among them, as foretold in the 21st Psalm, which is therefore said during this ceremony.
 The faithful are urged to put off the old sinful man with his actions, and by humbling themselves become conformable to Christ.

 Why is it that spiritual superiors wash the feet of their subjects, as do also the Catholic princes the feet of twelve poor men?